 MPOs serving Census-defined Urbanized Areas with populations over 200,000 are required to undergo review and certification every four years by FHWA/FTA to ensure compliance with Federal requirements.
-The Rockingham Planning Commission MPO has had two such reviews in January 2009 and January 2013, and a third is scheduled for late 2017.

-However, the MPO does undertake a biennial self-certification review.
+The Rockingham Planning Commission MPO has had three such reviews in 2009, 2013 and 2017.
+The MPO also undertakes a biennial self-certification review.
 The public participation processes of the MPO are an element of this review.
 As part of the self-certification, the MPO will biennially review the public participation process, considering the following items: